 - First Nations and Inuit Health

 To guide LPNs in these expectations on their professional practice, the CLPNA’s Info Sheet: Immunization Regulation Duties outlines these responsibilities.

-Immunization is a restricted activity in Alberta, meaning LPNs need to complete specialized education and have authorization on their CLPNA practice permit in order to immunize.
+Immunization is a restricted activity in Alberta, meaning LPNs need to complete specialized education and have advanced authorization on their CLPNA practice permit in order to immunize.
 For further info, see LPN Specializations.

 LPNs are authorized to administer vaccines only to clients 5 years of age or older.

 As of February 1, 2020, immunization is no longer a specialty practice requiring additional authorization.

 LPNs who already have an Immunization Specialty noted on their CLPNA practice permit before Feb 1, 2020 are not required to complete further education.